NicoleMurphy/ConfluxWritersDay/Projects/ConfluxWritersDay.Web/Markdown/FAQ.md

 No. But if you wish to advertise to this audience, there will be sponsorship opportunities, advertising in the handbook and inserts can be placed in the con bag.
 Email [confluxwritersday@gmail.com](mailto:confluxwritersday@gmail.com) for more details.

+**Is there an anti-harrassment policy?**

+Conflux Incorporated is currently revising the anti-harrassment policy and this will be available in the next few weeks.